frantic0/sema-engine/README.md

 The development build outputs the example above, which you can use to learn and test out how to work with the engine.

+## Documentation

+The *sema-engine* has small API surface that you can find more about on this project's [wiki]().

 ## Contributing

-Pull requests are wellcome but please observe the [Contributing](https://github.com/frantic0/sema-engine/blob/main/CONTRIBUTING) guidelines.
+Pull requests are wellcome but please observe the [Contributing](https://github.com/frantic0/sema-engine/blob/main/CONTRIBUTING.md) guidelines.

 ## Related Publications